entrecode/visual-cms.website/readme.md

 Same as the middleware, but not as middleware.
 Just give the response object to set the header to.

 ### `datamanager` export
-Some optimized methods to load data from [ec.datamanger](https://www.npmjs.com/package/ec.datamanager), but with in-memory caching.
+Some optimized methods to load data from [ec.datamanger](https://www.npmjs.com/package/ec.datamanager) or [ec.sdk](https://www.npmjs.com/package/ec.sdk), but with in-memory caching.
 When the Data Manager integration is disabled this export is `false`.
+Set `config.useSDK` to true to enable ec.sdk.

 #### datamanager.load(json)
 The argument `json` is expected to be an object with arbitrary keys and values that are objects.